 - Read the school's most recent Ofsted report

 - If your child has special educational needs (SEN) that cannot be met at a mainstream school, then you can get support from the Special Educational Needs Service

 - Think about how your child will get to and from school; it is your responsibility to make sure your child can get to and from school.
 For more information and advice, please visit The School Transport page

 - Some secondary schools offer specialist places such as for performing arts or technology, and your child may need to take a test if you are applying for one of these places.
 Ask yourself whether your child has an aptitude for the subject being tested

-If a school has a history of over-subscription and you do not meet the higher criteria, then you are unlikely to be offered a place there.
-Generally, the further away from the school you live, the less likely you are to be offered a place.
+If a school has a history of over-subscription and you do not meet the higher criteria, you are unlikely to be offered a place there.
+Generally, the further away from the school you live, the less likely you will be offered a place.